mbrowne/simpleoo.js/README.md

 Object.create and returning a new object.
 This also means no new prototype is created.

-To be clear, extend() will return a *new* object whereas mixin() returns the *same* object given (after adding new members to it of course).
+To be clear, extend() will return a *new* object whereas mixin() returns the *same* object given (after adding new members to it of course, or overriding existing ones).

 With both the extend function and the mixin function, later arguments override earlier arguments if there are members with the same name.